Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Students will be professional and courteous to other students, faculty, and staff when utilizing campus study spaces.

-• Students will professionally respect all KHSC-KansasCOM property.
+• Students will professionally respect all KHSU-KansasCOM property.

 • Students are expected to clean any used study space after they are finished with the space.